 Just forget about the whole everyday madness, the crowded places, the anxiousness of the city, the roads people wander rapidly on without even knowing exactly why, the disappointments when you’re used to thinking.
 And go to a beautiful island where you can take it one day at a time.
 Stop for a second.
 Start feeling rather than thinking.

 Working, I’m not saying otherwise.
 But differently.
-Having the most beautifully lighted bar on the beach, with the most friendly people, fun mood, tasteful food, loving crowd, great music and only happy thoughts in our free minds.
+Having the most beautifully lighted bar on the beach, with the most friendly people, fun mood, delicious food, loving crowd, great music and only happy thoughts in our free minds.

 Or the island…?

-Off to the hotel’s beach or pool.
+And off to the hotel’s beach or pool.
 It’s paradise.

-Me: “Yeah, I should be more on holidays!”
-Just to be get the whole tan on the planet and by tan I mean the whole experience above.
+Yeah, I should be more on holidays!, I replied.
+Just to get the whole tan on the planet and by tan I mean the whole aforementioned experience.